-There is just nothing like the smell of fir needle – and it has incredible health benefits that you may not know about.
+There is just nothing like the smell of fir needle – and it is said to have health benefits that you may not know about.
 Read on to learn more about fir needle essential oil!

 Benefits of Fir Needle Essential Oil

 Just as a disclaimer, the vast majority of essential oil features, benefits and health claims are anecdotal (ie. Not proven by science).
 Still, any substance that has been used for thousands of years as medicine will eventually have its day (ahem, cannabis, whoops, did I just say that out loud?)
 I am certainly a big believer in essential oils.
 But the disclaimer I will give is, our bath products are mostly wash-off products that do not contain oils in high enough concentrations to be a substitute for regular medicine.
-When treating any kind of medical condition, please seek the advice of a doctor…and simply enjoy Fir Needle essential oil for the sheer pleasure it brings – its health benefits being just a bonus.
+When treating any kind of medical condition, please seek the advice of a doctor…and simply enjoy Fir Needle essential oil for the sheer pleasure it brings – any health benefits being just a bonus.

 Fir needle essential oil, which as the name implies is distilled from the needles as opposed to the bark or branches, is said to: